soylltari/interactive-productivity-methods/README.md

 npm test
 ```

+## Deployment

+Deployed with Vercel.
+CI/CD auto-builds on push to main branch.

 ## What I Learned

+- Project Architecture & Setup — built the project from scratch: planned feature flow, created reusable UI components, organized routes and state logic, and implemented a scalable folder structure.
 - React Hooks — practiced `useState` and `useEffect`, and created a custom hook `useLocalStorage`.
 - Local Storage — learned how to persist user data in a simple web application.
+- TypeScript Integration — migrated the project from JavaScript to TypeScript, adding type safety to components, custom hooks, and state structures.
 - Responsive Design — built consistent UI using a mobile-first approach with Tailwind CSS.
 - Component Testing — wrote tests with Vitest and React Testing Library.